FAST node deployment

 It is suggested that you use the Docker Community Edition (CE).
 However, any Docker edition can be used.

-Log in to the My Wallarm portal using the account you created in the previous step.
+Log in to the My Wallarm portal using your Wallarm account.

-Select the “Nodes” tab, then select the Create new node button.
+Select the “Nodes” tab, then click the Create FAST node button (or the Add FAST node link).

-It is required that you set up several environment variables in order to get FAST proxy working.
+It is required that you set up several environment variables in order to get the FAST node working.

 In order to do that, create a text file and add the following text to it: